Frequently Asked Questions

 Q: What is included in the hunt price?

 A: For the price listed you receive, one dinner the night before the hunt, three days of hunting and all meals and accomidations (Bedding Provided), guide service, trophy is gutted, caped and prepared for transport back home, taxes, all paper work to return home with your trophy.

 A: In addition to the listed hunt price, you will have these additional fees:

-A: There is no elevation changes to speak of, the terrain is not mountain climbing.
+A: There is very little elevation changes to speak of, the terrain is not mountain climbing.
 Your guide will hunt at a pace you can handle.
-We can access the ranch tree stands in quads for those who have difficulty walking.
+We can access the ranch tree stands, side-by-sides for those who have difficulty walking.